-Find accessible object; evaluate properties
+Find accessible object; compare properties

 Note: In QM 2.3.3 and later, there are functions of Acc class that replace acc/acctest.
 They are simpler to use.
 Use acc/acctest if you want to make the macro compatible with older QM versions.
+Also, here you can find more info than in Acc.Find help (it calls acc).

 Syntax1 - get specified object